hazelcast/hazelcast-code-samples/json/jsongrid/README.md

 ## Hello JSON

-The next thing want to do is have easier handling of JSON.
+The next thing we want to do is have easier handling of JSON.

 Hazelcast has always supported strings as data keys and data values, and we can easily store JSON in this format.
 Really, JSON is just